 2. Business Overview

-The second section of a business plan is the overview of business, which includes a detailed description of the business.
-If it’s a new business, it involves the business idea and introduction, and if it is an existing business, then it involves the history of business.
-It also includes mission and vision of business, business goals, and ownership/management structure.
+The second section of a business plan is the overview of the business, which includes a detailed description of the business.
+If it’s a new business, it involves the business idea and introduction, and if it is an existing business, then it involves the history of the business.
+It also includes the mission and vision of the business, business goals, and ownership/management structure.